UdokaVrede/UdokaVrede/README.md

 - I am Udokaku Ugochukwu, I'm a Cloud Solution Architect, Business Data Analyst, and Community Advocate.<br/>
 - I studied Computer Science<br/>
-- I am passionate about creating and contributing to usable products, analyzing data and fostering productivity in people, creating a welcoming environment for getting more people into tech especially women, and building communities.
+- I am passionate about creating and contributing to usable products, analyzing data and fostering productivity in people, creating a welcoming environment for getting more people into tech, especially women, and building communities.
 - I love people and business transformation.
 Tell me your IT problems I will find a solution for you.
 - I  am a die-hard learner and a very curious person.

 Some tools in my kit include Python, Numpy, Matplotlib, PowerBi, Tableau, M365 copilot, M365 cloud apps, SQL.<br/>

 - 🔭 I’m currently acquiring cybersecurity skills.
-- 💬 Ask me about: Generative AI, Technical system management, data analysis, and public speaking.
+- 💬 Ask me about: AI for business transformation, Technical implementation and adoption, Workplace enablement and transformation, data analysis, and public speaking.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I speak a bit of Dutch & French (thanks to Duolingo), make pastries, and love playing games.
 - My [blog](https://udoka.hashnode.dev/) here houses awesome articles.